Loading

 The hall on the eastern side of the courtyard is known as the Sala de los Reyes or "Hall of Kings".
 This hall is essentially a wide rectangular space, but it has a more complicated subdivision in comparison with the other rooms of the palace.
 The hall is divided into seven sub-units by muqarnas arches.
 Each of these sub-units is covered by its own muqarnas vault ceiling.
 Three of the sub-units are square chambers and their muqarnas vaults are set within a cupola pierced with windows, which brings in more light.
 These chambers are open to the courtyard via a triple archway sculpted with more muqarnas.
 The other four sub-units are smaller and rectangular in shape, serving as either transitional spaces between the square chambers or as side chambers at opposite ends of the hall.

 Each of the seven sub-units of the hall is accompanied by a niche-like chamber of equal width behind it (on its eastern side).
 The three larger chambers are each covered with a rounded vault ceiling made of wooden planks.
 The surface of the ceiling is covered with leather that has been painted with pictorial scenes.
 Pictorial scenes are relatively rare in Islamic art (with the exception of miniatures) and scholars generally agree, based on their Gothic-like style, that these paintings were probably executed by Christian artists from a Spanish court (probably the court of Pedro of Castile in Seville).
 Another theory by art historian Jerrilynn Dodds is that they were executed by Muslims who worked from Christian objects, in a mix-and-match of Christian Romantic motifs.
-The painting in the middle chamber shows a group of 10 Nasrid officials and dignitaries, including the sultan, sitting on cushions and engaged in a discussion or debate.
-This scene, because it shows the ruler or "king", inspired the hall's current name.
+The painting in the middle chamber shows a group of ten Muslim men in noble garb sitting on cushions and engaged in a discussion or debate.
+Multiple identifications have been proposed for the figures, with one hypothesis being that they depict ten Nasrid sultans, while other possibilities include ten sages, writers from different eras, or scholars representing the various sciences.
+This scene, because it seems to show the ruler or "king", inspired the hall's current name.
 The paintings in the other two chambers show scenes of court life, including a jousting competition and hunting scenes, set amidst a landscape of gardens and palaces.

 After the Reconquista, the Sala de los Reyes was used as a chapel and as a headquarters for the parish of Santa Maria de la Alhambra while the church of the same name was being built nearby (over the site of the previous mosque) during the 16th century.
 In 1855 Rafael Contreras significantly modified the roof the hall by the addition of new individual roofs on top of each of the painted wooden roofs, replacing the former common roof that protected all three of them.
 This resulted in poor ventilation and caused the paintings to deteriorate.
 In 2006, as part of the ongoing major restoration of the palace, the original wooden roofs were restored and steps were taken to prevent further damage.
 The paintings themselves underwent a restoration process which was completed in 2018.